Skip to main content

 Kid’s learning space

 If you have kids still learning remote, finding a quiet place they can concentrate on Zoom calls or homework has proven challenging.
-The way that Murphy beds can create a bedroom out of a small space, find a folding desk that can be used for schoolwork during the day (then folded up at night or when they aren’t being used) is a great use of space.
+The way that Murphy beds can create a bedroom out of a small space, Buy at Wayfair that can be used for schoolwork during the day (then folded up at night or when they aren’t being used) is a great use of space.
 Plus, fold-away desks make hiding the chaos and mess of your kid’s learning space easy.
 You could also do an adult version if you are sick of working from your couch, bed, or wherever you can steal a place to take a work call without an audience.

 It doesn’t matter if you live in an apartment or an open floor plan in the suburbs; the entryway is often an overlooked place in any home.
 It’s meant as a place to transition from the outdoors, inside, but it can be so much more.
 These ideas are just a few ways you can reimagine a previously unused space.